Streamerbot/docs/streamerbot/2.guide/23.extra-features/html-overlay.md

 If you have changed the `host`, `port`, or `endpoint` values of your WebSocket server, you can configure this by modifying the `Content/index.html` file within the HTML Overlay directory.

-## Modules
+## Included Overlays
-The HTML Overlay `zip` above is preloaded with 3 modules:
+The HTML Overlay `zip` above is preloaded with 3 overloay modules:

 - Splat!
 - Show Image